 In general, you can expect to spend three to four years obtaining a combination of classroom and on-the-job training in order to become a carpenter.
 While you won't technically be considered a carpenter until reaching journeyworker status at the end of the training period, you will have the opportunity to pursue a paid position in the field for the duration of your training.
 Compared to the amount of time it takes to learn how to be electrician, and training for some other trades, the length of time it takes to get journeyworker status as a carpenter is relatively reasonable.

 If you have already completed some college or university education, then many apprenticeship programs will give you credit for prior learning.
 You can even receive credit for work experience you possess in the construction field.
 It is important to note that any education and work experience credits will likely be evaluated on a case-by-case basis, so if you want to explore this option, then checking around for the best use of your experience is key.

-Tuition for post-secondary carpentry programs can vary from a few thousand dollars to well over $10,000.
-This broad spectrum reflects a variety of factors.
-So, before choosing a program, you should consider what is included in the tuition cost.
+Before choosing a program, you should consider what is included in the tuition cost.
 Here are some questions to ask:

 - Will I graduate with a certificate, diploma, associate's degree, or bachelor's degree?

 - Will I receive help finding an apprenticeship opportunity?